 While ballet’s popularity has somewhat diminished since the 1980s, fashion is still a means through which dancers connect culturally with a mass audience.
 Consider, for instance, Misty Copeland, the New York City Ballet’s first African American principal dancer.
 As CR Fashion Book points out, Copeland is a rising icon, her likeness regularly appearing in Stuart Weitzman advertisements and Estée Lauder campaigns.

 “Indeed,” explains the publication, “the future of fashion and style looks to be every bit as ballet-inspired as its modern past.”

-“Ballerina: Fashion’s Modern Muse” is on view at the Museum at FIT in New York City through April 18.
+“Ballerina: Fashion’s Modern Muse” was on view at the Museum at FIT in New York City in 2020.